 If you are looking for a dog that originates from the far east, more precisely the Tibet, and has all the traits of an excellent housekeeper, the Lhasa Apso might be just the breed you were looking for.

-Once the protector of the Tibetan monasteries, the today’s Lhasa still carries that protective gene only comes with a much friendlier attitude.
+Once the protector of the Tibetan monasteries, today’s Lhasa still carries that protective gene only comes with a much friendlier attitude.

 This is now a great family dog that shows quite a high level of devotion, combined with his impeccable alertness and lightning fast alarming reaction if something isn’t the way it should be around the household.